gist-ailab/SleePyCo/README.md

 ```
 python train_crl.py --config configs/SleePyCo-Transformer_SL-01_numScales-1_{DATASET_NAME}_pretrain.json --gpu $GPU_IDs
 ```
-When one GeForce RTX 3090 GPU is used, it may requires 21.5 GB of GPU memory.
+When one GeForce RTX 3090 GPU is used, it may requires 22.3 GB of GPU memory.

 ### Multiscale Temporal Context Learning
 ```
 python train_mtcl.py --config configs/SleePyCo-Transformer_SL-10_numScales-3_{DATASET_NAME}_freezefinetune.json --gpu $GPU_IDs
 ```

 When two GeForce RTX 3090 GPU is used, it may requires 16.7 GB of GPU memory each.

+If you use PyTorch $\geq$ 2.0.0, it may requires only 5.4 GB of GPU memory.

 ## Train & Evaluation (From Scratch)
 ```